tryangle-42/trybo-assignments/full-stack.md

 ---

 **Good luck, Asher.
-We are looking for high-agency engineers who can build for the future of agentic workflows.**
+We are looking for engineers who can build for the future of agentic workflows.**